zeddidragon/zettpadder/compatibility.md

 - None: Game does not support controllers at all.
 Arguably better than Conflicted.

 Additional modifiers:
-- Vehicle Controls: Game somtiems features weapons or vehicles that cap your aim speed and/or smooth the input, which works poorly with flickstick.
+- Vehicle Controls: Game somtimes features weapons or vehicles that cap your aim speed and/or smooth the input, which works poorly with flickstick.
 An alternative binding for traditional stick-to-mouse aiming may be required.

 ## Native
 - Boomerang X